calebcase/clod/README.md

 If you need to adjust the docker run command (e.g. adding a port forward or additional mount), edit `.clod/run`.

-If this containment mechanism is sufficent for you, then you can also reduce the burden of claude asking for permissions to do things, either in the claude config, or [command line flags][claude-permission-modes]:
+If this containment mechanism is sufficient for you, then you can also reduce the burden of claude asking for permissions to do things, either in the claude config, or [command line flags][claude-permission-modes]: